cocos/cocos-docs/en/getting-started/basics/preview-build.md

 ![select platform](preview-build/select-platform.png)

-**Note**: You must double click to open the scene to preview the game.
+> **Note**: you must double click to open the scene to preview the game.
 If you don't have any scenes open, or if you create a new empty scene, you will not see anything in the preview.

 ### Simulator